Kempeitai: History

 As further foreign territories fell under Japanese military occupation during the 1930s and the early 1940s, the Kempeitai recruited large numbers of locals in those territories.
 Taiwanese and Koreans were extensively used as auxiliaries to guard POWs and police the newly occupied areas in Southeast Asia, and the Kempeitai also carried out recruitment activities among the populations of French Indochina, Malaya, and other territories.

 The Kempeitai also operated on the Japanese home islands, where it was responsible for maintaining public order as a secret police, alongside the civilian Special Higher Police (in the 1920s there were mentions of a joint Tokkō–Kempeitai organization).
 The two organizations served as public censors and overseers of private morals and thought.
 All prisoners were presumed guilty on arrest; examinations of suspects took place in secret, and the use of torture to extract confessions of guilt was commonplace.
 While its suspects were nominally subject to civilian judicial proceedings, they were often denied habeas corpus (the right to have one's case tried before a court).
-The Kempeitai had close ties with the Tokumu Kikan military intelligence agency, which reported directly to the Imperial General Headquarters; the organizations jointly carried out clandestine and covert operation, counterinsurgency, counterintelligence, espionage, fifth-column, HUMINT, internal security, propaganda, and public security activities.
+The Kempeitai had close ties with the Tokumu Kikan military intelligence agency, which reported directly to the Imperial General Headquarters; the organizations jointly carried out clandestine and covert operation, counterinsurgency, counterintelligence, espionage, fifth-column, human intelligence, internal security, propaganda, and public security activities.
 After Tojo was appointed as Vice Minister of War in 1938 and the National Diet passed an anti-espionage act in 1939 which expanded its power, the Kempeitai became even more visible and active in Japan.

 From 1933 to 1941, the Soviet Union operated a spy ring in Tokyo led by Richard Sorge and Hotsumi Ozaki, which gathered intelligence on Japanese intentions in the Far East.
 By 1940 both the Kempeitai and Tokkō suspected an espionage ring operating in Japan, though neither organization shared information with the other.
 The Germans began to suspect that Sorge, who was posing as a journalist sympathetic to Nazism, was a Soviet agent, and in mid-1940 informed the Kempeitai that Sorge was under surveillance.
 The Kempeitai and Tokkō investigated and concluded that Sorge was a Soviet spy, and also came to suspect Ozaki, who was arrested on 15 October 1941.
 Information from his interrogation by the Tokkō implicated Sorge, who was arrested on 18 October.
 Both men were tried, and executed by hanging on 7 November 1944.

 The Kempeitai was disbanded after Japan's surrender in 1945, upon which its officers were ordered to disperse and vanish.
 Nonetheless, many of its former commanders were convicted of war crimes.
 The post-war Self-Defense Forces military police corps, the Keimutai, has no jurisdiction over civilians.